ChantelleKerr/cits3403-group-project/README.md

 python3 -m unittest app/tests/user_test.py
 ```
 ###### Analysis Tests
 Tests functionality relating to the storing and retrieving of user results

+***Note:** This will open up twitter in the browser*
 ```
 python3 -m unittest app/tests/result_test.py
 ```